 133 Advanced Computer Networks (4).
 Fundamental principles in computer networks are applied to obtain practical experience and skills necessary for designing and implementing computer networks, protocols, and network applications.
 Various network design techniques, simulation techniques, and UNIX network programming are covered.
 Prerequisite: CS 132 or equivalent, or consent of instructor.

 134 Computer and Network Security (4).
 Overview of modern computer and networks security, attacks, and countermeasures.
 Authentication, identification, data secrecy, data integrity, authorization, access control, computer viruses, network security.
 Also covers secure e-commerce and applications of public key methods, digital certificates, and credentials.
-Prerequisites: ICS 6D; ICS 22/CSE22 or Informatics 42; and one from CS 122A/EECS 116, CS 132, or CS 143A/CSE104.
+Prerequisites: ICS 6D; ICS 22/CSE 22 or ICS 33/CSE 43 or Informatics 42; and one from CS 122A/EECS116, CS 132, or CS 143A/CSE104.

 141 Concepts in Programming Languages I (4).
+Course may be offered online.
 In-depth study of several contemporary programming languages stressing variety in data structures, operations, notation, and control.
 Examination of different programming paradigms, such as logic programming, functional programming and object-oriented programming; implementation strategies, programming environments, and programming style.
-Prerequisites: Informatics 42 or ICS 51 or CSE31/EECS31 with a grade of C or better, and Informatics 45 or ICS23/CSE23 with a grade of C or better.
+Prerequisites: Informatics 42 or ICS 51 or CSE31/EECS31 with a grade of C or better; Informatics 45 or ICS 23/CSE23 or ICS 33/CSE43 with a grade of C or better.
 Same as CSE141/Informatics 101.

 142A Compilers and Interpreters (4).
 Introduction to the theory of programming language processors covering lexical analysis, syntax analysis, semantic analysis, intermediate representations, code generation, optimization, interpretation, and run-time support.
 Prerequisite: CS 141/CSE141/Informatics 101.
 Same as CSE142.
 Formerly ICS 142.